scuzzydude/asimov/asimov.md

 The next day, Zoey's ISO is fully subscribed to the tune of an asimov equivalent of \$100 Million.
 Enough to make a CGI movie, not enough to build the ship.

 The Internet almost crashes.
 People troll this crazy lady, calling her plan ridiculous.
 Smarty pants Finnish techno-dweebs deride her plan as impossible and a fraud.
 One particularly geeky billionaire engineer points out that Zoey's plan is difficult but not impossible.
-With a large enough towed array of floating solar panels, it was possible to generate enough power to propel a ship, though the battery size needed to "steam" might be impractical especially since the drag force of the tow would need to be considered as well.
+With a large enough towed array of floating solar panels, it was possible to generate enough power to propel a ship, though the battery size needed to "steam" might be impractical especially since the you need to consider the drag of the tow.

 The next day Zoey releases the video presentation along with a technical addendum, showing exactly how the *New Titanic* will work.
 Not only does the ship have a towed solar array, but there is also a separate electric powered tug that tows the array.
 The tug "plugs-in" into Titanic like a power cable to a phone, discharging from its own internal battery to the big ship at night.
 The solar panels would be mounted on bobber-buoys that tracked the sun, which would be at a low angle in the polar seas where *New Titanic* would steam.
 The bobber-buoys would generate current themselves, from the natural motion of the ocean, thus negating the overall drag effect, even in the dark.